2011 UBS rogue trader scandal

-The trading incident
+Incident

-On 15 September 2011, Adoboli was arrested under suspicion of fraud in connection with a loss of a then-estimated US$2 billion, reportedly due to unauthorized trading at the Swiss group's investment bank.
+On 15 September 2011, Adoboli was arrested under suspicion of fraud in connection with losses then-estimated at US$2 billion, reportedly due to unauthorized trading at the Swiss group's investment bank.
 A spokesperson from the Swiss banking regulator FINMA referred to the case as one of the biggest ever seen at a Swiss bank.
 Adoboli had originally retained the law firm of Kingsley Napley, which previously advised Nick Leeson.

-However, he has now changed his legal representation to Bark & Co and Furnival Chambers, with the fees being paid by legal aid.
+However, he then changed his legal representation to Bark & Co and Furnival Chambers, with the fees being paid by legal aid.
 On 30 January 2012 he pleaded not guilty to two charges of fraud and two charges of false accounting and faced up to 10 years in prison if convicted of all charges.

 The loss to UBS was described as "manageable" although it might cause UBS to report a net loss in the following financial quarter.
 The bank's net earnings for the year ending June 2011 were $6.4 billion with a gross profit of approximately $1.1 billion reported by UBS for the third quarter of 2011.
 On 15 September, the day of Adoboli's arrest, the price of the stock of UBS closed down 10.8%, while the price of other European bank stocks rose between 3–6%.

 It has been reported that Adoboli informed UBS of his unauthorized trades, and then the bank informed the Financial Services Authority and the police.
 On 16 September, it was announced that City of London Police charged Adoboli with fraud by abuse of position and false accounting.

 On 18 September 2011, UBS issued a statement which revealed the losses from the alleged unauthorized trading stood at $2.3 billion.
 The rogue trader reportedly racked up the losses by speculating on EuroStoxx, DAX and S&P 500 indexes.

 The prosecutor in Adoboli's trial, Sasha Wass, stated that Adoboli "was a gamble or two from destroying Switzerland's largest bank for his own benefit."

 According to Business Insurance, as in the case of the unauthorized trades by Nick Leeson at the Singapore office of Barings Bank, the Adoboli incident took place at a location away from the bank's central office, where the risk management systems are typically stronger.